a34729t/coding-dojo-ml/README.md

 # Spam Classification Problem for LA Coding Dojo

 #### Tasks:
-* Process data into Weka ARFF format
+1. Process data into Weka ARFF format
-* Train a classifier using Weka
+1. Train a classifier using Weka
-* Test your classifier against test data
+1. Test your classifier against test data

 ### DATA PROCESSING
-* Download training data tarball http://dojo.v.wc1.atti.com/data/train
+* Download training data tarball from http://dojo.v.wc1.atti.com/data/train
 * Weka accepts ARFF files: http://www.cs.waikato.ac.nz/ml/weka/arff.html
 * Each training or test file becomes a vector of features
 * You can play around with the values or ranges of values for your features in the ARFF file itself

 ### TRAINING
+* POST to http://dojo.v.wc1.atti.com/train with the following params:
+  * name (your name)
-* POST to http://dojo.v.wc1.atti.com/train with params name (your name), classifier (weka classifier name, see list below) and featuresTrain (the string version of your ARFF file)
+  * classifier (weka classifier name, see list below)
+  * featuresTrain (your ARFF file)
-* You get back a json response with statistics on how well you performed
+* You get back a JSON response with statistics on how well you performed
 * Check your performance vs others at http://dojo.v.wc1.atti.com/rank

 ### TESTING
 * After a certain period of time we will allow you to access the training data
-* Download test data tarball http://dojo.v.wc1.atti.com/data/test
+* Download test data tarball from http://dojo.v.wc1.atti.com/data/test
 * Process the test data with the same features you use for training data
-* POST to http://dojo.v.wc1.atti.com/train with params name classifier, featuresTrain and featuresTest
+* POST to http://dojo.v.wc1.atti.com/train with params:
+  * name
+  * classifier
+  * featuresTrain
+  * featuresTest

 ### NOTES
 * I would recommend using Naive Bayes and the Decision Tree first as they give you good feedback about which features are useful